zuherJahshan/viral/README.md

     covit.loadNNModel(name=model_name)

 To make a prediction on an assembled genomes, you MUST have them held in some directory.
-Lets assume this directory is located in the relative path "../accs" (i.e., relative to the src directory)
+We provide an examplary directory that holds assembled genomes in FASTA format that is located in the relative path "../ExampleAccs" (i.e., relative to the src directory).

-    path_to_fasta_dir = "../accs"
+    path_to_fasta_dir = "../ExampleAccs"

 Then to make the prediction, just call: